-In the laboratory, when analyzing blood samples, sugar-coated hemoglobin in red blood cells gives off a signal that researchers can detect which is known as the A1C signal.
+When analyzing blood samples in the lab, sugar-coated hemoglobin in red blood cells gives off a signal that researchers can detect, which is known as the A1C signal.

 What is a good (or “normal”) A1C level?

-According to the American Diabetes Association as well as the Centers for Disease Control, people without diabetes typically have an A1C result of 5.7% or lower (meaning that 5.7% or less of their hemoglobin in red blood cells were found to be sugar-coated)2.
+According to the American Diabetes Association, people without diabetes typically have an A1C of 5.7% or lower (meaning that 5.7% or less of their hemoglobin in red blood cells were found to be sugar-coated)2.

 If your A1C levels fall between 5.7% and 6.4%, you qualify as having pre-diabetes.